How to configure multiple AWS CLI profiles

 production

-If the shared files already contain a [default] profile, it appears as default in this list beside the named profiles.
+If a [default] profile exists, it appears as default in the same list.

 $ aws configure list --profile production